Eddystone Rocks: History

 During the years 1877 to 1878, a correspondence between the Corporation of Trinity House to the Board of Trade was engaged in order to discuss the possible destruction of the reef as opposed to restoring the Eddystone Lighthouse.
 At the time, the tides had washed away the rocks below the lighthouse, raising concern for the stability of the structure itself.
 Due to the pressing economical and architectural issues, this correspondence discussed the proposal put forward by engineer T, P. Aston to blast the rocks away to allow ships to pass through into the English Channel, thereby rendering the presence of a lighthouse unnecessary.

 Economically, consultant engineer Jas.
 N. Douglass estimated that the amount of rock to be cleared to achieve a safe minimum depth for navigation of ships was '1 3/4 millions of tons'.
 His concern in this estimate was the Eddystone reef rocks.
 According to Douglass, approximately an additional 'quarter-million tons' would need to be excavated from a neighboring area, Hand Deeps.
-The cost of the blasting and removal of these rocks was estimated to be 'no less than 500, 000 L'.
-However, a counterproposal to reinforce the rocks surrounding the lighthouse and to improve the structure of the architecture itself 'could not be executed for less than 120, 000 L', and the time required to complete this work was complicated by the small window of opportunity the tides offered around the Eddystone reefs.
+The cost of the blasting and removal of these rocks was estimated to be 'no less than £500,000.
+However, a counterproposal to reinforce the rocks surrounding the lighthouse and to improve the structure of the architecture itself 'could not be executed for less than £120,000, and the time required to complete this work was complicated by the small window of opportunity the tides offered around the Eddystone reefs.

 In the final letters of correspondence, Robin Allen of Trinity House confirmed that they as a corporation were not in a position to expend any 'public money [to] do away with such a sea-mark' as the Eddystone'.
 The rocks in question, known for being a maelstrom of churning waves and leaping spray, are unique in being the location of the first rock lighthouse in the world.
 Although the 'buffetings of wind and waves' have continually eroded the rocks around the structures on the Eddystone, constant repairs, and the construction over time of sturdier and more structurally sound lighthouses, has meant that the Eddystone remains intact.

 In the mid 1970s, legal ownership of the Eddystone rocks and lighthouse was questioned in the Channel Arbitration between England and France.
 David Anderson, in a journal article on Marine and Coastal disputes, indicated that this question still remains, but a settlement was reached in deciding that 'since France had accepted Eddystone as a base point for fisheries purposes, the feature should be used as a base point in constructing the provisional equidistance line for the continental shelf.'